gpropf/clarity/README.md

 * All of the C++ library code is contained within the `clarity` namespace.
 * Brackets: the first bracket is on the same line as the method name.
 * Member variables: member vars end with an underscore in both C++ and JS code.
+* In some places I've used underscore to indicate that what follows is some sort of type information so you have things like "_tinp" for "text input".

 #### Source Code Files ####